rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 In this case the datastore is completely decoupled from the domain layer.
 It knows nothing about entities and their constructors.
 The mapper is responsible for transforming source tuples to entity-friendly hashes.

+In this example we will use the `group` syntax to group user roles.

 ```ruby
 class UserAsHash < ROM::Mapper